hapijs/hapi/API.md

 #### Lifecycle workflow

-The flow between each lifecyle step depends on the value returned by each lifecycle method as
+The flow between each lifecycle step depends on the value returned by each lifecycle method as
 follows:

 - an error: